Additional Contact Info: 310-206-1655 (Asian Liver Program)

 Dr. Han received his undergraduate degree in biochemistry from the University of California, Berkeley and then attended medical school at Albany Medical College in Albany, New York where he received his MD degree.
 Following a residency in internal medicine at Santa Clara Valley Medical Center and Stanford University, Dr. Han completed a clinical fellowship in hepatology at the University of Southern California under the guidance of Dr. Telfer B. Reynolds.
 He then trained at the University of California, Los Angeles where he completed a clinical fellowship in gastroenterology and transplant hepatology.
-Since then, Dr. Han has remained at UCLA, where he is now professor of medicine and surgery in the Vatche and Tamar Manoukian Division of Digestive Diseases and the Division of Liver and Pancreas Transplantation.
-In addition to his patient care responsibilities in hepatology and liver transplantation, Dr. Han plays an active role in the clinical training of medical students, medical residents, and subspecialty fellows, and he is currently the program director for the newly established UCLA Transplant Hepatology Fellowship.
+Since then, Dr. Han has remained at UCLA, where he is now professor of medicine and surgery in the Division of Digestive Diseases and the Division of Liver and Pancreas Transplantation.
+In addition to his patient care responsibilities in hepatology and liver transplantation, Dr. Han plays an active role in the clinical training of medical students, medical residents, and subspecialty fellows and is the current program director of the Advanced Transplant Hepatology Fellowship at UCLA.

-Dr. Han's research interests have focused on the treatment of chronic viral hepatitis B and C, the prevention of recurrent viral hepatitis after liver transplantation, and the prevention and treatment of hepatocellular carcinoma.
-He is the principal investigator of the National Institute of Health (NIH) Hepatitis B Clinical Research Network in Los Angeles and multiple clinical studies involving treatment of chronic hepatitis B and C and "fatty liver."
-Dr. Han also serves on the editorial boards of Gastroenterology, Hepatology, and Clinical Gastroenterology and Hepatology and is a guest associate editor for Gastroenterology and Digestive Diseases and Science.
-He has published many over 100 articles in the area of viral hepatitis, liver transplantation, and liver cancer and is an active speaker, lecturing on these subjects both nationally and internationally.
-Dr. Han was honored as a Fellow of the American Association for the Study of Liver Diseases (FAASLD) and the American Gastroenterological Association (AGAF).
+Dr. Han is the director of the Hepatology Clinical Research Center and assistant director of the UCLA Asian Liver Center.
+His research interests have focused on the treatment of chronic viral hepatitis B and C, the prevention of recurrent viral hepatitis after liver transplantation, and the prevention and treatment of hepatocellular carcinoma.
+He is the principal investigator of the National Institute of Health (NIH) Hepatitis B Clinical Research Network in Los Angeles, co-principal investigator of the National Cancer Institute (NCI) Translational Liver Cancer Consortium, and multiple clinical studies involving treatment of chronic hepatitis B and C. Dr. Han also serves on the editorial boards of Gastroenterology, Hepatology, and Clinical Gastroenterology and Hepatology and is a guest associate editor for Gastroenterology and Digestive Diseases and Science.
+He has published many articles in the area of viral hepatitis, liver transplantation, and liver cancer and is an active speaker, lecturing on these subjects both nationally and internationally.
 He has been recognized by Best Doctors every year since 2003.
 He is a past president of the Southern California Society of Gastroenterology and an ongoing council member.